chanan/BlazorDB/README.md

 `Person.cs` as shown above has a property `public Address HomeAddress { get; set; }`.
 Because unlike `Context.cs`, `AssociationContext.cs` does define `public StorageSet<Address> Addresses { get; set; }` references are stored as "foreign keys" instead of complex objects.

-Therefore, like in `Associations.cshtml` example, chaning the Address will Change the Person's HomeAddress:
+Therefore, like in `Associations.cshtml` example, changing the Address will Change the Person's HomeAddress:

 ```
 Context.People[0].HomeAddress.Street = "Changed Streeet";